What is asthma?

 Asthma symptoms can flare up when you are exercising, around smoke or when there is a lot of pollen in the air.
 Thunderstorm asthma can happen in spring and summer during thunderstorms on very high pollen days.

-If you have asthma or have symptoms of asthma, you should visit your doctor.
+If you have asthma or have symptoms of asthma, you should visit your asthma doctor.

 During your appointment, the GP may ask about your symptoms and test your lung function.
 Your GP will check the effectiveness of your past medication and prescribe what you need.
 They will then create an asthma management plan with you.
-It is plan for treatment of asthma flare ups.
+It is a plan for the treatment of asthma flare-ups.

 Your management plan will help you manage your asthma depending on its severity.
 It will help you better control your asthma.
 Better asthma control will lead to fewer asthma attacks, hospital visits and less need for reliever medication.